rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 ```

 In the `<head>` tag, we describe the page's title, and the character encoding for the page.
+*Note that the text \&#x2756; is how we tell HTML to render this unicode symbol: &#x2756;.
+I just think it looks nice.*

 In the `<body>`, we've added a divider that will become our header, and some text as the page's content.

 Open the html file in a browser to make sure it shows the content correctly.